yosh781/Daemon-modem-watchdog-for-Modemmanager/README.md

+ This service is needed in a scenario where the modem hangs up and there is no connection.
+This can be due to ISP reconnections, due to modem overheating, due to modem firmware ....

 Modem and network restart daemon for connecting with proto Modemmanager,Openwrt.
 An alternative to Watchcat and standart script  "/usr/lib/ModemManager/connection.d/10-report-down"

 disable-  put "exit0" to begin  "/usr/lib/ModemManager/connection.d/10-report-down"